Blog Growth Strategies – Our 43rd Month Blogging

 Top Pages

-It’s not just the niche, though.
-I’ve learned so much about writing and blogging in year three, and I think that has been a huge help in gaining this organic traffic, probably more so than expanding my niche.
 Most of that was due to joining the SEO hustle group.
-They gave me a ton of SEO tools that help me with keyword research and on-page optimization.
-In addition, they helped me get my content featured on some amazing websites!
-Joining was definitely one of the best blogging decisions I ever made.
+They gave me many SEO tools that helped me with keyword research and on-page optimization.
+In addition, they helped me get my content featured on some fantastic websites!
+Joining was one of the best blogging decisions I ever made.

 Direct Hits

-Unfortunately, it’s nearly impossible to determine where these users came from, but I’m thankful that they found us!
+Unfortunately, it’s nearly impossible to determine where these users came from, but I’m thankful they found us!

 Referral Traffic

-The exciting thing about this month’s referral traffic is where those users came from.
-Although Github still tops the list, we saw some users from Budgets are Sexy, MSN, CNBC, and Fool.
-This means our links are getting on these huge publications, and that’s even better than the referral traffic, in my opinion.
+Although Github still tops the list, we saw some users from Budgets Are Sexy, MSN, CNBC, and Fool, which means our links are getting on these established publications, and that’s even better than the referral traffic, in my opinion.

 Social Media